 Ahhh, summer.
 It is that time of year again when hot summer days are spent lazing around the pool, drinking rosé, and eating an abundance of fresh produce.
 From June to August, summer squashes reign king with their ability to be turned in to sweet breads, savory mains, and lets not forget, faux noodles.

 Since turning veggies into noodles became a craze a few years ago, I decided it was worth a try.
 I took my first bite and was surprised by how similar the texture of lightly cooked zoodles are to al dente pasta.
-I knew then that I would be eating them often.
 After getting sick of garlic and oil zoodles or zoodles with red sauce, I decided to start experimenting.
 Avocado and zucchini is an unlikely pair, but they really do make an amazing team.
 This recipe is the perfect light dish for summer.
 I like to eat it for lunch instead of a salad (it holds up well in the fridge) or for dinner I’ll add proteins like crumbled tempeh or chickpeas.
 If you eat meat, this would go nicely with grilled chicken or fish.
-It also work as an awesome side dish, if you have anyone you’re trying to impress!
+It also works as an awesome side dish.
 Plus, this recipe can easily be doubled or even tripled.
 Have I sold it yet? 🙂

 Recipe (serves 2)

 2 cloves of minced garlic

 Any add-ons such as spinach, tomatoes, or proteins

 - Heat the zucchini over medium-high heat until the zoodles begin to cook down.
 They will release a lot of their water content and begin to stream.

 - While the zoodles are cooking mash the avocado in a bowl add garlic, lemon juice, and salt and pepper.
 Mix well.